sebastian-apps/finfinder/README.md

 # FinFinder

 FinFinder parses annual reports in PDF format and finds the page numbers corresponding to the Income Statement, Balance Sheet, and Cash Flow Statement.
-Page numbers are detected with a Naive Bayes classifier.
+Statements are detected with a Naive Bayes classifier.

 FinFinder is great where financial data are not readily available and organized in a database.
 For example, SEDAR.com provides all Canadian public securities documents in PDF format, but rarely in XBLR format.
 This is where FinFinder helps by locating important financial data.